 Let us first consider conditions at the lower boundary, which we place at x = 0.
-We thus need to evaluate the virtual support point $y{-1}$ from the boundary condition.
+We thus need to evaluate the virtual support point y{-1} from the boundary condition.
+Using estimates for the value and the derivative at the boundary, we can now handle several boundary conditions.